Exceptional stationary state in a dephasing many-body open quantum system

 \paragraph{\textbf{Conclusions} ---}

-We have discussed a MBOQS dephasing model with an exceptional and pure stationary state $\ket{\Uparrow}$ that retains the memory of the initial condition while any other initial state relaxes towards the infinite-temperature state $\rho'_\infty$.
-We have employed this model to stress a viewpoint on quantum many-body scars in open systems based on the juxtaposition of generic and exceptional dynamics.
-We have shown that the presence of the scar induces in the model a diffusive phenomenon that is not linked to local strong symmetries.
+We have discussed a MBOQS dephasing model with an exceptional stationary state $\ket{\Uparrow}$ that retains the memory of the initial condition while any other initial state relaxes towards the infinite-temperature state $\rho'_\infty$.
+We have employed this model to stress a viewpoint on quantum many-body scars in open systems based on the absence of extensive strong symmetries and of the associated long-time hydrodynamics.
+Nonetheless, the scar is proven responsible for a slow-relaxation phenomenon that is based on the membrane diffusion mechanism.
 The work opens the path toward the study of dynamics in the presence of exceptional stationary states, the universal features of the long-time dynamics, and their relation with the spectral properties of the Lindbladian~\cite{sbmd-23,glp-24,Marche-24}.

 \paragraph{\textbf{Acknowledgements} ---}

 We are indebted to M.~Fagotti for enlightening discussions on this and related projects.
 We are grateful to M.~C.~Ba\~{n}uls, B.~Buca, H.~Katsura, M.~Schir\`o and L.~Zadnik for several discussions.
 L.M.~thanks also R.~Fazio and J.~Keeling for uncountable discussions on many-body open quantum systems.
 L.C. acknowledges support from ERC Starting Grant 805252 LoCoMacro.
 This work has benefited from a State grant as part of France 2030 (QuanTEdu-France), bearing the reference ANR-22-CMAS-0001 (G.M.), and is part of HQI (www.hqi.fr) initiative, supported by France 2030 under the French National Research Agency award number ANR-22-PNCQ-0002 (L.M.).
 This work is supported by the ANR project LOQUST ANR-23-CE47-0006-02 (L.M. and L.C.).
 This work was carried out in the framework of the joint Ph.D. program between the CNRS and the University of Tokyo (A.M.).
 This work was supported by the Swiss National Science Foundation under Division II grant 200020-219400 (L.G.).